 Students build on their understanding of growth and development of plants and animals from grades K–1 by observing new organisms over time.
 Students see the life cycles of insects unfold in real time and compare the structures and functions exhibited by each species to reveal patterns.
 At the same time, students grow a flowering plant in the classroom.
 They gain experience with the ways that plants and insects interact in feeding relationships, pollination, and seed dispersal.

-Throughout the Insects and Plants Module, students engage in science and engineering practices to collect and interpret data to answer science questions, develop models to communicate interactions and processes, and define problems in order to develop solutions.
-Students gain experiences that will contribute to understanding of crosscutting concepts of patterns; cause and effect; and structure and function.
+Throughout the Insects and Plants Module, students engage in science and engineering practices to collect and interpret data to answer science questions, develop natural history models to communicate interactions and processes, and define problems in order to develop solutions.
+Students gain experiences that will contribute to understanding of crosscutting concepts of patterns; cause and effect; structure and function; and stability and change.

 For a description of each investigation in INSECTS and PLANTS and the correlations to the National Science Education Standards, download the INSECTS and PLANTS Module Overview PDF.

 © 2018 UC Regents